Optimal packings of bounded degree trees

 \begin{theorem} For all $\Delta \in \N$, there are $N\in \N$ and $\epsilon>0$ such that for all $n\geq N$ the following holds.
 Suppose that for each $i\in [n]$, we have a tree $T_i$ with $|T_i|= i$ and suppose $\Delta(T_i)\leq \Delta$ for all $i> \epsilon n$.
 Then $K_n$ decomposes into $T_1,\dots, T_n$. \end{theorem}

 Note that this implies Conjecture~\ref{gyarfaslehel} for all bounded degree trees.
 (In fact, we do not require the first $\epsilon n$ trees to have bounded degree.)
-We will deduce Theorem~\ref{thm:glboundeddegree} from Theorem~\ref{thm: main result} in Section~\ref{sec:final}.
+We will deduce Theorem~\ref{thm:glboundeddegree} from a more general result (see Theorem~\ref{thm: main result}) in Section~\ref{sec:final}.

 For bounded degree trees, we actually obtain the following more general result which has less restrictive assumptions on $|T_i|$.
 For a family $\cH=\{H_1,\ldots,H_s\}$ of graphs we write $e(\cH):=\sum_{i=1}^se(H_i)$.